-I captured this part of the Apollo Sound journey in “The Legend of Roberto Roena, Part 2”.
+I captured this part of their journey in “The Legend of Roberto Roena, Part 2”.

 Golden Years of the Apollo Sound

-The blog “Roberto Roena”; 3 Albums That Immortalized Apollo Sound” captures my thoughts for the band’s best recordings which are part of Salsa history.
+The blog “Roberto Roena”; 3 Albums That Immortalized Apollo Sound” captures my thoughts on the band’s best recordings which are part of Salsa history.